Stapedectomy

 What Does The Stapedectomy Involve?

-The operation is usually performed under a general anaesthetic.
+This ENT operation is usually performed under a general anaesthetic.
 The operation usually takes an hour to 90 minutes.

 Your surgeon will perform the operation either through a small cut in front of your ear or through a cut around your ear canal inside your ear.

-Your surgeon will remove the top part of the stapes bone, make a small hole in the base and then fit an implant made of metal or plastic.
+Your ENT surgeon will remove the top part of the stapes bone, make a small hole in the base and then fit an implant made of metal or plastic.

 What Complications Can Happen?